-When you're writing content online, you can write it in such a way that it sounds very factual and impersonal as if you're channeling your inner Mr Spock.
+When you're writing content online, you can write it in such a way that it sounds very factual and impersonal as if you're channelling your inner Mr Spock.
 Or, you can write in a way that delivers an emotional charge that jolts your reader into action.
 Emotionally charged content is content that's powerful and sometimes having powerful content can scare you, the writer.
 In fact, there are some marketers who are so scared of emotionally charged content they will say anything to keep you writing just the facts and nothing more.
-Writing emotionally charged content isn't about pouring your heart, your soul, your personal life, and sacrificing your firstborn.
-It's about your reader, your audience, and the bond between you.
+Writing emotionally charged content isn't about pouring your heart, your soul, your personal life and sacrificing your first-born.
+It's about your reader, your audience and the bond between you.

 The secret to writing emotional content is this - remember you are in charge of the emotions - you can accelerate or slow down according to how you feel when you create the content.